nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 The serial LTE modem application will then handle all secure sockets used in TCP/IP, TCP/IP proxy, and MQTT.

 If native TLS is enabled, the `Credential storage management %CMNG`_ command is overridden to map the :ref:`security tag <nrfxlib:security_tags>` from the serial LTE modem application to the modem.
-You must use the overridden AT%CMNG command to provision credentials to the modem.
+You must use the overridden AT%CMNG command to provision the credentials to the modem.
 Note that the serial LTE modem application supports security tags in the range of 0 - 214748364.

 The configuration options that are required to enable the native TLS socket are defined in the :file:`overlay-native_tls.conf` file.